-Fee liability for the dissertation/project Unit is split into two equal instalments.
-The first instalment must be paid seven days prior to the scheduled commencement date of the Unit.
-The second instalment must be paid in the payment window period that immediately follows (approximately 8 weeks after the scheduled commencement date of the Unit).
+Fee liability for the dissertation / project unit is split in to two equal instalments.
+The first instalment must be paid 7 days prior to the scheduled commencement date of the unit.
+The second instalment must be paid in the payment window period that immediately follows (approximately 8 weeks after the scheduled commencement date of the unit).

 5. Implications of non-payment

-Payment of the Tuition Fee must be completed seven days prior to the Scheduled Commencement Date of the Unit.
-Irrespective of any other remedies or actions that might be available to the University, a Student who has failed to pay any Tuition Fee (or other Fees) by the Scheduled Commencement Date will not be eligible to access the online learning materials for the Unit in question or the Course.
-In addition, the University reserves the right to deny access to any services, facilities or activities while the Tuition Fee (or other Fees) remain outstanding.
+Payment of the tuition fee must be completed 7 days prior to the scheduled commencement date of the unit.
+Irrespective of any other remedies or actions that might be available to the University, a Student who has failed to pay any tuition fee (or other fees) by the scheduled commencement date will not be eligible to access the online learning materials for the unit in question or the course.
+In addition, the University reserves the right to deny access to any services, facilities or activities while the tuition fee (or other fees) remain outstanding.

-Where a Student has paid the Tuition Fee and withdraws seven days or less from the scheduled start date of the Unit, the Student would be entitled to a refund of the Tuition Fee amount paid for that Unit.
-Refund requests must be made in writing to the Student Support Co-ordinator, prior to day eight of the Unit.
+Where a Student has paid the tuition fee and withdraws 7 days or less from the scheduled start date of the unit, the Student would be entitled to a refund of the tuition fee amount paid for that unit.
+Refund requests must be made in writing to the Student Support Co-ordinator, prior to day 8 of the unit.

-The Student will only be liable for fees for Units in which they remain enrolled beyond day seven of the scheduled start date of the Unit(s).
-The Student will not be liable for fees for future Units that have not yet started should they choose to withdraw from those and notify the Student Support Co-ordinator in line with 6.2 above.
+The Student will only be liable for fees for units in which they remain enrolled beyond day 7 of the scheduled start date of the unit(s).
+The Student will not be liable for fees for future units that have not yet started should they choose to withdraw from those and notify the Student Support Co-ordinator in line with 6.2 above.

 7. Data protection

 Personal information collected by the University during the payment process will be used for the purposes of payment processing.
-It will also be used for students in line with the Student Data Protection Notice which forms part of the Terms and Conditions.
+It will also be used for Students in line with the Data Protection Statement for student registration.